S.T. Legal Group

 Although employment relationships in Illinois are governed by state and federal laws and bound by employment agreements in many instances, employment-related disputes are not uncommon.
 When disputes cannot be resolved through negotiations and litigation becomes inevitable, it is crucial to have a skilled employment lawyer in your corner.

-Before launching her firm, Diana Taylor had extensive civil litigation experience in the areas of personal injury, employment, and contract disputes.
+Before launching her firm, Diana Servos had extensive civil litigation experience in the areas of personal injury, employment, and contract disputes.
 Diana has a proven history of achieving favorable settlements and jury verdicts for her clients.
 Although employment disputes can be complicated and intimidating, working with such an accomplished trial lawyer will stand you in good stead, inside and outside of the courtroom.